 I was Born in 1980 and grew up in the beautiful market town of Bury St. Edmunds in Suffolk, renowned for its historic Abbey Gardens, an epic cathedral and the infamous Christmas markets.
-At present I reside on the East coast of Suffolk, near to the most eastern point of the British Isles.
+I currently still reside in the county of Suffolk.

-My hobbies and interests outside of photography involve lots of walking and I love to travel and discover new places.
-I am a cat lady through and through, there has never been a point where my home has not had a cat in it.
-I currently have two Ragdoll cats named Cosmo and Sweep.
-I have a real love for films, particularly those based on true life events.
-I am a vegetarian.
-I do some Brand Ambassador work for Ecovibe UK to help promote the use of non-plastic products which are made from natural materials.
+My hobbies and interests outside of photography involve lots of walking (although this is integral to my practice too).
+I love to travel and discover new places, my camera always comes with me and inevitably some artwork comes from this!
+I am a cat lady through and through and a real wildlife lover in general.
+I have a real passion for documentary films and movies based on true life events.
+I am an avid vegetarian.
+In my spare time I do some occassional Brand Ambassador work for Ecovibe UK to help promote the use of non-plastic products which are made from natural materials.